-In order to study the diversity of environmental microorganisms and community composition differences the variable V3 and V4 regions of the 16S rDNA gene sequencing by next-generation sequencing technology.
+In order to study the diversity of environmental microorganisms and community composition differences, the variable V3 and V4 regions of the 16S rDNA gene are sequenced by next-generation sequencing technology.
 The goal of this sequencing is to detect the sequence variation and abundance of the 16S target region of environmental samples.
 The sequencing technology is capable of parallel sequencing of multiple samples, making it suitable for the identification of the most bacteria.

 - Accurate Identification: Defining the bacterial flora as “species”, and even low abundance species are included.